'I enjoy making six figures. I enjoy getting bonuses. I enjoy my job.'

 Editor's note: This article was originally published on September 16, 2022.
 It has since been updated.

-Everyone should be respected regardless of what job they work.
-A TikTok user recently reminded all of us that we tend to look down on certain jobs.
-She called out a commenter and explained why she chooses to work at McDonald's.
-Just like everywhere else, if you're ambitious, work hard, and have people management skills, you can succeed there.
+Everyone should be respected regardless of what job they do.
+A TikTok user reminded us that we tend to look down on certain jobs.
+She called out a commenter and explained why she chose to work at McDonald's.
+Like everywhere else, if you're ambitious, work hard, and have people management skills, you can succeed there.
 There is nothing else more important than genuinely gratifying work.

-After releasing a video in which she called out a commenter who made fun of her for working as a manager at McDonald's, TikTok user @luck33one went viral.
-She listed all the key benefits of her position at McDonald's in the video.
+After releasing a video in which she called out a commenter who made fun of her for working as a manager at McDonald's, she listed all the key benefits of her position at McDonald's in the video.
 In the end, she says that she has a career rather than just a job.

 "Look how cute, more job shaming," she said, referring to a comment that was shaming her for her job at McDonald's.
 The comment read, "This is the only job she could get, like who wants to be a manager at McDonald's, lmao."
 The TikTok user then started listing all the perks of the job she dearly loves, "Considering that we're the world's largest restaurant chain, and we're in over 100 countries, apparently a lot of people want to be managers at McDonald's, and every one of those McDonald's requires a general manager."

 She continued by saying she "worked very, very hard for it for a lot of years," and that she "invested" in this job of hers like a career, "because that's what this is."
 She asserted, "I'm a salaried employee," continuing, "I don’t know about you, but I enjoy making six figures.
 I enjoy getting bonuses.
 I enjoy my job."